 Should I register ahead of time?

-Yes.
-Registering online gives you access to a number of great fundraising tools and keeps you updated on Heart Walk info.
-It also giver our staff an idea of how many people to expect on the day of each walk.
+Absolutely!
+Registering online gives you access to all our great fundraising tools and keeps you updated on day of event info.
+It also lets us know how many people to expect on the day of the walk.

 If I participated last year, how do I get my login information?